Saber1Y/create-web3-dApp/CONTRIBUTIONS.md

-# Contributing to re-dapp NPM Package
+# Contributing to re-dapp-cli NPM Package

 Thank you for your interest in contributing to **re-dapp**!
 We welcome contributions from the community to help improve this project.
 Whether you're fixing bugs, adding features, improving documentation, or helping with testing, your help is appreciated.